Boubou78000/rck_crypt/README.md

-# rck_crypt
+# Rick Crypt 🔥

-This is a cryptgraphic function that converts data to rickrolls and rickrolls back to data.
+This is a cryptgraphic function that converts data to rickrolls and rickrolls back to data 😁